-Nike has completely redesigned this version from the Laser II, and there was a lot of testing that went into that.
+Nike has completely redesigned this version, with a lot of upgrades from the Laser II.
+There was a lot of testing that went into its creation!
 The strike zone now has 5 shape-correcting memory foam pods (red area) that are designed to work together to improve shooting.
 Surrounding the pods is an area of small raised TPU ridges that are spaced out in a honeycomb shape.
 The main reason behind having these ridges is to increase control when the ball comes in contact with the cleat.
 The ridges compact to make for a smooth touch.
 When striking the ball, they are designed to add extra power and spin on the ball.
 It is probably pretty minimal, but as the ball leaves the surface of the cleat, the ridges retract to give the ball a slight increase in torque.
 This, in theory, improves the trajectory of the ball and makes for a better shot.
 Nike have also redesigned and moved the lacing system, so it is now asymmetrical.
 This has the bonus of creating a larger strike zone while also allowing you to actually tighten the laces in an easy fashion.
 Thank you for that one Nike!

 One thing that does surprise me about this release is the weight, 11.6oz.
 The Total 90 Laser II was a similar weight, but with current advancements in design and technology, I would have expected Nike to focus on reducing weight.
 But I guess they are deemed to be in the same category as the Adidas Predator X and the Puma King.
 Finally, as an added bonus, when you buy a pair of T90 Laser III’s, you get a unique user-code that allows access to Nike Soccer+ online, where you have the opportunity to be involved in accuracy training drills and expert tuition provided by the Juventus FC the coaching staff.
 The Nike Soccer+ digital experience also has a coaching session from Fernando Torres of Liverpool FC and you have the opportunity to enter the Torres skill competition.